 Integrative cancer care gained new ground in 2004, when leaders in integrative oncology at some top U.S. cancer centers launched the Society for Integrative Oncology (SIO).
 The organization began by developing uniform clinical guidelines on the use of supportive therapies, with specifics on side effects for patients with breast and lung cancer.
 The guidelines, which have since been expanded to include standards for other cancer patients, continue to offer both clinicians and patients a key resource on the use of integrative therapies.

-"Patients need to know that evidence-based integrative care means providers are using the best available research when making decisions about the care of individual patients," says Carolyn Lammersfeld, Vice President of Integrative Medicine at Cancer Treatment Centers of America® (CTCA).
+"Patients need to know that evidence-informed integrative care means providers are using the best available research when making decisions about the care of individual patients," says Carolyn Lammersfeld, Vice President of Integrative Medicine at Cancer Treatment Centers of America® (CTCA).
 Integrative cancer care isn't just a theory, but a practice with some scientific support, thanks to a growing body of evidence suggesting certain supportive therapies may be beneficial—before, during and after cancer treatment.

 An increasingly large percentage of cancer patients turn to supportive therapies as a way to manage the adverse effects of conventional treatment.
 A 2012 global analysis of studies from 18 countries found that the use of what's commonly called "complementary medicine" has nearly doubled over the past several decades, from 25 percent in the 1970s to 49 percent after 2000.